webmin/webmin.com/content/docs/Modules/linux-firewall.md

  1. On the internal LAN, every system's Ethernet interface should be assigned an address on a private IP network such as 192.168.0.0, including the gateway system.
  2. Set the default router on all internal systems to the LAN IP address of the gateway system.
  3. Make sure that the gateway has IP forwarding enabled in the Network Configuration module under Routing and Gateways.
 See [Network Configuration](/docs/modules/network-configuration) module for more information on how to do this.
- 4. On the main page of the Linux Firewall module on the gateway system, select **Network address translation** from the list next to the **Showing IPtable** button.
+ 4. On the main page of the Linux Firewall (iptables) module on the gateway system, select **Network address translation** from the list next to the **Showing IPtable** button.
 Then click the button to display chains in the NAT table.
  5. Click the **Add rule** button in the **Packets after routing** section, which will take you to the rule creation form.
  6. Set the **Action to take** to **Masquerade**.
  7. To control which ports the firewall will use for masqueraded connections, set the **Source ports for masquerading** option to **Port range** and enter starting and ending port numbers into the fields next to it.
 Usually just selecting **Any** to let the firewall use any available port will work fine.